BroadcomMFD/debugger-for-mainframe/README.md

 ### Paragraph Breakpoints

-Set the `launch.json` parameter **paragraphBreakpoints** to "true" to trigger a breakpoint at the beginning of every new paragraph.
+Set the `launch.json` parameter **paragraphBreakpoints** to "true" to trigger a breakpoint at the beginning of every new paragraph in COBOL code, and every label in Assembler code.
+For more information, see [Add Configuration](#add-configuration).

 You can also turn this feature on and off in the debugger console by submitting the commands `/AT LABEL` and `/LABEL OFF`.

 ### Logpoints
 ![](https://raw.githubusercontent.com/BroadcomMFD/debugger-for-mainframe/master/LogPoints.gif)